nantig/Digital-Fabrication/_posts/2022-11-21-A7-final-project-proposal.md

 I conceptualized this project to utalize a tool I've been iitching to buy for a while, a Shaper Origin!
 The catch is that I dont have one yet...

 ![shaper origin](/Digital-Fabrication/assets/images/A7-4.png)
+*image courtesy of the shaper origin website*

  The new version of the Origin was only released at the end of October and retailers won't be receiving stock until early December.
 I placed an order for a Shaper Origin at my local woodshop, but no one has been able to give me a concrete estimate on when it will arrive.
 I was told that drop orders should arrive sooner than store stock, so there is a slight chance I will be able to get it in time for this project.
 My record cabinet project will definitely happen, it just might not happen as the final for this class.

 #### Timeline

 ![Timeline](/Digital-Fabrication/assets/images/A7-5.png)

+*note: I know that I could probably complete the same project using the CNC mill at The8.
+However, given that many of the machines have had operation issues throughout the quareter, I am hesitant to rely so much on a machine when there is only one available.
+Instead, I created a proposal for a contingency project (details below)*

 #### Bill of Materials